DavidLoon/RRI_estimation/README.md

 MATLAB: Generates R-R interval (RRI) data from raw ECG data

-Cardiac output is typically recorded in the form of ECG which contains several clearly identifiable peaks, see Fig. 1.
+Cardiac output is typically recorded in the form of ECG which contains several clearly identifiable peaks.
 In particular, the R peaks are dominant sharp peaks in the waveform.
 Most analysis is performed on a time series derived from the ECG – the RR interval (RRI) – which is the time difference between consecutive R peaks.